 Blondies should be soft and fudgy, but if the centre of the blondie is runny and oozing out, then the blondies are undercooked.

-The blondies are overcooked if they are cakey.
+If your blondies are cakey then they are overcooked.
 Try cooking for less time.

 My Recipe Tips